Classic Bourbon Manhattan

 Adam and Joanne's Tips

-• Find Angostura bitters at your local liqueur store or sometimes you can find it in the mixers section of the grocery store.
+• Bitters: I find Angostura bitters at my local liqueur store and in the mixers section of the grocery store.

-• We like our Manhattan on the sweeter side, but if you prefer things on the dryer side, use 50/50 sweet vermouth to dry vermouth.
+• We like our Manhattan sweeter, but if you prefer it more dry/less sweet, use 50:50 sweet vermouth to dry vermouth.

 Nutrition Per Serving Serving Size 1 cocktail / Calories 239 / Protein 0 g / Carbohydrate 6 g / Dietary Fiber 0 g / Total Sugars 5 g / Total Fat 0 g / Saturated Fat 0 g / Cholesterol 0 mg / Sodium 5 mg